metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_mvn_cmdline_en.md

 This article is about locally building a metasfresh distributable.
 You will need to jump through a few loops though.
-We hope to make it easier in future, and of course we would be gratefull for any contributor which are good with maven to come along and improve this (But note that after the simplification, versions-maven-plugin:set will still need to work).
+We hope to make it easier in future, and of course we would be gratefull for any contributor who is good with maven to come along and improve this.

 # Install the build system

 In order to locally build metasfresh, you need to install maven.
 Go to [https://maven.apache.org/](https://maven.apache.org/) and get the latest version (currently this is version 3.3.9)

 * Please install maven, following this documentation.